Find your care

-Over the past several years, UCLA Health has been dedicated to making their services more accessible to patients outside the immediate Los Angeles area as well as *Nevada.
+Over the past several years, UCLA Health has been dedicated to making their services more accessible to patients outside the immediate Los Angeles area.

 Telemedicine appointments are performed using a secure web channel to ensure your privacy.
 Some limitations may apply depending on insurance status.
 Ask our staff if it is appropriate for you to set up a telemedicine appointment with the UCLA Department of Neurosurgery.

 Instead of driving to your doctor’s office for an exam, consultation or follow-up appointment, you can connect with your physician using web-based technologies on your computer, tablet or smartphone.
 You can discuss symptoms or post-surgical recovery, as well as diagnosis and treatment plans, without having to leave your home or workplace.
 In other words, it’s just like a regular appointment with your doctor, only more convenient.

 Are Video Visits Covered by Insurance?

 Many health insurance companies cover video visits.
 Just like a regular visit to the doctor’s office, you may have a copay.
 You should check with your insurance provider to make sure your video visits are covered and to find out your copay amount.
 Medicare covers visits only if you live in an area that has a shortage of doctors.